Can a Whistleblower Remain Anonymous? | Mann & Elias

 HOW A WHISTLEBLOWER ATTORNEY LOS ANGELES CAN PROTECT YOU

-Several whistleblowers are in a tricky situation when they want to report a case that constitutes as fraudulent but still want it to be confidential.
-There are many questions that stem from these types of cases, such as:
+Whistleblowers are in a tricky situation when they want to report a case that constitutes as fraudulent but still want to remain confidential when reporting.
+Many questions stem from these types of cases, such as:

 • What constitutes a fraudulent case?

-• Can you file a case without having your name associated with the public record?
+• Can you file a claim without having your name associated with the public record?

-If you have found yourself in this type of situation, it is imperative that you seek help from an attorney as soon as possible.
-At Mann & Elias, we have successfully represented many whistleblower cases and we can get you the legal help you need to protect yourself.
+If you have found yourself in this type of situation, it is imperative that you pursue legal help from an attorney as soon as possible.
+At Mann & Elias, we have successfully represented many whistleblower cases, and we can get you the legal help you need to protect yourself.

-In this article, you will learn about these cases in detail, along with what constitutes a fraudulent case that can be reported, as well as whether you can remain anonymous in reporting a case like this.
+In this article, you will learn about these cases in detail.
+Additionally, what constitutes a fraudulent case that can be reported and whether you can remain anonymous in reporting any red flags or concerns.

 What Kinds of Violations Are Considered Fraud?

-Depending on what the government was contracting, as well as what was agreed to be paid for, would determine whether a case is considered fraudulent.
-If there happens to be some sort of material connection to the government’s decision to pay, then this is the usual rule that should be followed.
+Depending on what the government was contracting and agreed to be paid for would determine a fraudulent case.
+If there happens to be some material connection to the government’s decision to pay, then this is the usual rule that should be followed.

 Examples

-1. If the act affected the government’s decision to pay for something, such as a service or good, then it can be classified as fraudulent if someone has lied about what was paid for to begin with.
+1. If the act affected the government’s decision to pay for something, such as a service, it would be classified as fraudulent, especially if someone lied about payment.

-2. If a Medicare/Medicaid case fabricated the qualifications in terms of who was permitted the services–this would become an issue.
-Additionally, if a contractor was not properly paid a prevailing wage and there was a contract in which the government required it to be done, then this would fall under a False Claims Act liability.
+2. If a Medicare/Medicaid case fabricated the qualifications regarding who was permitted the services–this would become an issue.
+Additionally, if a contractor was not properly paid a prevailing wage and there was a contract in which the government required it to be done, this would fall under a False Claims Act liability.

-3. Drugs must be marketed in a certain way in order for them to be approved by the FDA.
-If the pharmaceuticals are marketed in a way that does not meet the FDA’s standards, then this can cause a huge legal issue within the FDA and its users.
+3. Drugs must get marketed in a certain way for them to get approved by the FDA.
+If the pharmaceuticals are marketed in a way that does not meet the FDA’s standards, this can cause a substantial legal issue within the FDA and its users.

-With that being said, violating a law in which it was a material part of the contract can result in a liability issue for a False Claims Act.
-Unfortunately, this is seen a lot in healthcare because there are an abundance of rules and regulations placed to keep patients safe when it comes to medical devices, pharmaceuticals, and more.
+Violating a law in which it was a material part of the contract can result in a liability issue for a False Claims Act.
+Unfortunately, this is seen a lot in healthcare because there are many rules and regulations placed to keep patients safe regarding medical devices, pharmaceuticals, and more.

 Therefore, if you violate these laws, you can be held liable within the False Claims Act.